-Our new Convent and Retreat House at Gerrards Cross is scheduled to open to Guests on the 5th of June 2018 – offering space in which to rest and re-charge the spirit.
+Our new Convent and Retreat House at Gerrards Cross is now open to Guests – offering space in which to rest and re-charge the spirit.
 (St. Michael's Convent, Ham Common is now closed.)

-The community at Gerrards Cross will include Sisters and Alongsiders living and working together to offer a ministry of hospitality (Retreats, Quiet Days, Spiritual Direction, Counselling...).
-We also welcome Volunteers who would like to support these ministries by helping to redevelop our mature 2-acre garden, or contributing in other ways around the house.
+The community at Gerrards Cross includes Sisters and Alongsiders living and working together to offer a ministry of hospitality (Retreats, Quiet Days, Spiritual Direction, Counselling...).
+We also welcome Volunteers who would like to support these ministries by helping to redevelop our mature 2-acre garden, to set up the Library, or to contribute in other ways around the house.

 In addition to space for private retreats booked individually, we also offer:

 Scripture based residential silent retreat, with one-to-one guidance.
 Suggested donation £385.
 Led by Sister Aileen CSC and team.

 part of the NGS (National Garden Scheme) Gardens and Health Week

 A weekend of learning and prayer based on a new approach to sharing the Good News using an interactive resource from Andy Roland.

 Rev Andy Roland has degrees in History and Theology.
 For 21 years he was vicar of a small South London church, All Saints Hackbridge.
 His passion is to communicate with people on the fringe.
 'Bible in Brief' gives a comprehensive overview of the Bible in six months, with accompanying website.
 'Discovering Psalms as Prayer' tackles many of the problems people feel when they try to start praying.
 He writes a weekly blog on the Bible on bibleinbrief.org.

 |5-7 October||First Time Retreat |

 A weekend of reflection and silence suitable for those who have not been on retreat before. £120-150 suggested.
 Led by Sister Catherine CSC.